Military Movers San Diego, CA & Chula Vista, CA

 I would like to share that I was very impressed with Jessica and her professionalism.
-Thank you and I appreciate all your help!Natalia A.4 months ago
+Thank you and I appreciate all your help!Natalia A.5 months ago

 We had a fantastic moving experience with Kirk's crew.
 All of the guys were extremely friendly, polite, patient and careful.
 Over our 3 days of packing and moving, they took great care to protect our house and ensure that everything was exactly where we wanted it.
-Couldn't have asked for... read moreV K.11 months ago
+Couldn't have asked for... read moreV K.1 year ago

 Very friendly, fast and efficient.
-Stayed within my budget and went above and beyond what I had originally had planned.Marty S.11 months ago
+Stayed within my budget and went above and beyond what I had originally had planned.Marty S.1 year ago

 We had a great move-in experience.
 Tony (crew leader) and his team were professional, careful, quick, and efficient.
 Tony greeted me and introduced his team Cris, Israel, and Pablo.
 Tony briefed me on what would happen.
 He then asked me to give him and the team... read moreKim C.1 year ago